iTwin/appui/ui/appui-react/README.md

 ## Description

-The __@itwin/appui-react__ package contains application fragments for Login, Project, iModel and View selection, and configuration of the application UI including the Backstage, Frontstages, Widgets, etc.
+The __@itwin/appui-react__ package contains application fragments for View selection, and configuration of the application UI including the Backstage, Frontstages, Widgets, etc.

-The AppUI React package is a portion of the iTwin.js User Interface library.
+The AppUi React package is a portion of the iTwin.js User Interface library.
 It consists of major fragments of code that combine the functionality from the `@itwin/core-frontend` with the core-react, imodel-components and appui-layout-react packages to implement substantial functionality that can be used within an iTwin.js application.